 At the Rainforest Alliance, we are constantly striving to offer more value to the thousands of farmers and companies around the world who use certification to drive more sustainable agriculture and equitable supply chains.
 For this reason the Rainforest Alliance 2020 Certification Program has many innovative new features—from our shared responsibility approach to a model of continuous improvement.
 It took years of hard work and collaboration to get us here.
 Before publishing the 2020 Sustainable Agriculture Standard in June, we held two separate rounds of public consultations online with over 1,000 people in 50 countries, incorporating input from the field to the boardroom.

 As we roll out the new program, we continue to engage in dialogue with our partners to make the standard even more practical and flexible to different contexts and to ensure a smooth implementation and transition from previous standards.
-The new program aims to strengthen the quality of implementation and enable buyers to provide additional support for farmers in implementing the standard requirements.
+The new program aims to strengthen the quality of implementation and enable buying companies to provide additional support for farmers in implementing the standard requirements.
 In addition, we are gathering feedback from our pilots with early implementers of the 2020 Certification Program, and so far, their response has been generally positive.

 Discussions and pilots with the banana sector